oqtopus-team/oqtopus-cloud/docs/en/architecture/sequence_diagram.md

   - results table: [cancel-case-results-08.csv](../../sample/architecture/cancel-case-results-08.csv)

 > [!NOTE]
-> If the task is in QUEUED status (i.e., before Provider fetches the task) at (1), Cloud immediately changes the task status to CANCELLED.
+> If the task is in submitted status (i.e., before Provider fetches the task) at (1), Cloud immediately changes the task status to CANCELLED.
 > It means the task state transitions from (1) to (8) directly.
 > In this case, the task is never fetched by Provider.